worldbank/metadata-editor/docs/managing_templates.md

 ### Available vs selected elements

-One element of a metadata standard or schema can only appear once in a template.
 When you duplicate a core template, ALL elements are in the list.
+When you edit a custom templates, it is likely that some elements have been dropped.

 You can drop elements using the > button.
 When you drop an element, it is sent back to the list of available elements.
 All elements from a standard/schema that are not selected in the template are available for selection.
 They can only be added to the section of the standard they belong to.
 For example, in DDI, you cannot include element from file or variable description in Study description, or from Study description in Variable description.
 Within a Standard section, you are free to group and sequence the elements as you want.

 NOTE: When you send an element back to the repository of unused elements, the customization of label, description, etc. are lost.